Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Results

-To test the efficacy of the unsupervised deep learning approach to other approaches which take require less training and network complexity, a model comparison performed on the drive-cycle data using the non-deep learning clustering approaches in the PyOD (Python outlier detection) library; the angle-based anomaly detector (ABOD)\cite{kriegel_angle-based_2008} and KNN \cite{zhao_pyod_2019}, as well as a neural network autoencoder using fully connected dense layers in Fig.~\ref{fig:pyod}.
-The PyOD classifiers assign an anomaly score on observation level events using the performance metric of the classifier.
-ABOD uses a cosine variance score to it's nearest neighbors, where a large cosine variance of surrounding neighbors indicates good clustering, while outliers far away from the clusters have smaller cosine variances approaching zero.
-The KNN classifier calculates a Minkowski distance \cite{NIST_minkowski} between k nearest neighbors.
-The autoencoder calculates a pairwise distance matrix between the input and reconstructed data.
-The original data sets used for training, testing, and validation of the autoencoder were reduced by calculating an average feature vector for each sample.
-In other words, the sample data set that was used to train the autoencoder $X \in \mathbb{R}^{ixbxmxn}$ with i = 64 iterations of batches in the training data set, b = batch size of 256, m = 128 time-steps, and n=58 features is vertically stacked to 16,384 samples $X \in \mathbb{R}^{sxmxn}$.
-Subsequently, each mxn sample of 128 time-steps by 58 features is reduced to an average feature vector so that $X\in \mathbb{R}^{sxn{\bar{_x}}}$, $x^{i} \in \mathbb{R}^{n{\bar{_x}}}$ representing the data set in a format which the PyOD outlier detectors are able to interpret.
-The results indicate that the drive-cycle data sets are not as clearly distinguishable using the outlier detectors, however the ABOD and KNN results do show a notable increased outlier density in the fault drive-cycles relative to the normal drive cycles.
+To compare the efficacy of our unsupervised deep learning approach to other approaches which require less training and are of lower network complexity, experiments were performed analyzing the drive-cycle data using a variety of approaches in the PyOD (Python Outlier Detection) library; the angle-based anomaly detector (ABOD)\cite{kriegel_angle-based_2008} and K-nearest neighbor (KNN) outlier classifier \cite{zhao_pyod_2019}, as well as a fully connected neural network autoencoder for outlier detection in Fig.~\ref{fig:pyod}.
+The PyOD classifiers assign an outlier score on observation level events using the performance metric of the classifier.
+ABOD uses a cosine variance score relative to a specified number of nearest neighbors in euclidean space.
+With ABOD, a lower score indicates an outlier because a large cosine variance of surrounding neighbors indicates good clustering, wheras observations far away from the clusters have smaller cosine variances approaching zero.
+The KNN classifier uses a score based on the relative distance between neighbors in euclidean space, where larger distances indicate outliers.
+Finally, the performance metric calculated by the PyOD autoencoder calculates a pairwise distance matrix between the input and reconstructed data observations.
+The assumption was that if faulty drive cycles can be identified by documenting the prevalence of outliers in the data using these more basic techniques, this would negate the need for a deep neural network with high complexity and extensive training requirements.
+The temporal patterns and complex signal relationships, however, do not manifest at the observation level, therefore simple methods for outlier detection available in the public domain are not as well suited to characterize these patterns.